Events in Sucre

 🙏Corpus Christi

-Dates vary yearly Plaza 25 de Mayo and surrounding streets
+Dates vary yearly Plaza 25 de Mayo

 Free religious